 You can watch a performance called Trigger Happy ‘Visualised’ at the Toff in Town, Melbourne, on Thursday, July 15, 2021.

 “The performance will not only demonstrate the technology we’ve been developing, but it will also give audiences the opportunity to experience the possibilities of this technology first-hand, and challenge their notion of what can be achieved between movement and sound in live performances.
 In the show I purposefully keep the audience guessing as to what is real and improvised, and what is predetermined and composed,” said Dr Ilsar.

 Robyn Foyster is an award-winning journalist and former Editor-In-Chief of The Australian Women's Weekly and Publisher of the Hearst Group in Australia, responsible for Harper's BAZAAR, Cosmopolitan and madison magazine.
-Robyn is the owner and publisher of Women Love Tech, Game Changers and The Carousel.
-Robyn's tech company produced the augmented reality app for Sydney's Vivid Festival in 2018 and the retail app Sweep.
+Robyn is the owner and editor of Women Love Tech, Game Changers and The Carousel.
+Robyn's tech company AR TEch produced the augmented reality app for Sydney's Vivid Festival in 2018 and the retail app Sweep.
 She is a speaker and a judge of the Telstra Business Awards and Mumbrella Awards.
 Robyn is passionate about supporting women in STEM.
 She is also a 2022 B&T Women In Media Awards Finalist and a multiple Finalist in the 2022 Samsung Lizzie's Awards.